Top 10 reasons to study in the UK | International studentsby Judith Charlton

 - apply their learning through placements, internships and work experience with national and international industries

-- develop communication, problem-solving and team working skills valued by employers
+- develop communication, problem-solving and teamwork skills valued by employers

 - learn to plan their career, market their skills, or even launch their own business